 When you come to defining your EVP, it pays to take a leaf out of those with a strong employer brand.
 These companies have EVP examples to be proud of – and a workplace anyone would want to be part of.

-On paper, HubSpot are just a provider of sales and marketing management software.
+On paper, HubSpot is just a provider of sales and marketing management software.
 But they’ve also established a compelling EVP around doing things differently.
 They truly put people at the heart of everything they do – and that includes staff.

 As they say, “We work remotely, keep non-traditional hours, and use unlimited vacation to create work-life ‘fit’ for us and the people we love.”